TomasTag/TomasTag/README.md

 - 🔭 I’m currently working on personal projects to improve my knowledge.
 - 🌱 I’m currently studying systems engineering.
 - 👯 I’m looking to collaborate with any other developer/s with who I can unwrap my skills, my agilities and my aptitudes.
-- 🤔 I’m looking for help with literally any type of task that I can learn or know.
+- 🤔 I’m looking for be part of literally any type of task that I can learn or know.
 - 🔎 I love using Software as a solution for every Problem.
 - ⚡ Fun fact: I really like dealing with people and know a little about everything.